Choosing the Right Cage: Factors to Consider for Your Small Pets

 Ventilation for Health and Comfort

-- Mesh or wired sides to ensure consistent air exchange.
+Mesh or wired sides to support steady airflow.

-- Multiple openings for easy access and monitoring.
+Multiple openings for easier access, cleaning, and monitoring.

 Customizing for Unique Pet Needs